jlikhuva/blog/posts/mathematical-sciences/sketching.md

 }
 ```

-You can find runnable code for the reservoir sampling procedure [in the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=70732619db2d901ea9bdf832793a9563)
+You can find runnable code for the reservoir sampling procedure [in the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=70732619db2d901ea9bdf832793a9563).
+One final note: The sampling scheme we implemented, while easy to understand, can be a bottleneck in applications where speed is a priority.
+The slowdown comes from the fact that, hashing is an expensive operation, and our procedure hashes each item it encounters — even those that it eventually discards.
+Take a look at [the wikipedia page](https://en.wikipedia.org/wiki/Reservoir_sampling) for sampling schemes that improve upon the procedure above.

 ## Foundational Ideas